oddle-developer/oddle-rn-challenge-graphcms/README.md

 ## Intro

-This application allows developer to upload a list of products to graphCMS.
+This app allows developer to upload a product list to GraphCMS

-The products used in this application is retrieved from https://makeup-api.herokuapp.com/
+The products utilized in this app were obtained from https://makeup-api.herokuapp.com/

-All rights and credits related to the products reserved to the respective owner
+All product rights and credits are reserved for the rightful owner

 ## Tech Stack